| |

 the headline: "She makes less than most waitresses."

-The Maryland Ballet was so enchanted by the poster,
+RESULTS: The Maryland Ballet was so enchanted by the poster,

 they reprinted it twice The advertisement raised substantial